 MIAMI FLATS FISHING GUIDE

-Late Winter/Early Spring: Giant tarpon time in the backcountry of Whitewater Bay and the Gulf Coast.
-The snook fishing can also shine this time of year, with good numbers of smaller fish mixing in with the trophies.
+Late Winter/Early Spring: Giant Tarpon move in the Back country of Everglades National Park.
+When the temperatures are warmer than normal we can have some of the most epic Tarpon fishing of the year.
+The Snook fishing can also shine this time of year, with good numbers of smaller fish mixing in with the trophies.

-Spring/Summer: With warmer weather, the tarpon migration is in full effect from the Everglades to Islamorada and the rest of the Keys.
-We also have a few weeks of excellent snook fishing mixed in on the Gulf Coast as the large females stage to spawn.
+Summer: With warmer weather, the tarpon migration is in full effect from the Everglades to Islamorada and the rest of the Keys.
+We also have a few weeks of excellent Snook fishing mixed in on the Gulf Coast as the large Females stage to spawn.

 Summer/Fall: Some of the best all-around sight fishing Florida Bay and the Keys have to offer.
 With the tarpon migration of big fish slowing down each week, the baby tarpon take the opportunity to invade the flats and mangrove creeks.
 We can also target Redfish (excellent), Snook (good), Bonefish (excellent), Permit (excellent), Black drum (excellent), and baby Tarpon (excellent).
 This is the best time of year to try for a Grand Slam!